paniabhisek/AlexNet/README.rst

 *Incase the above graphs are not visible clearly in terms of numbers on Github, please download it to your local computer, it should be clear there.*

 **Note**: Near global step no 300k, I stopped it mistakenly.
 At that point it was 29 epochs and some hundered batches.
 But when I started again it started from epoch no 29 and batch no 0(as there wasn't any improvement for the few hundered batches).
 That's why the graph got little messed up.
-But you get the idea.

 With the current setting I've got the following accuracies for test dataset:

 - Top1 accuracy: **47.9513%**
 - Top5 accuracy: **71.8840%**

 **Note**: To increase test accuracy, train the model for more epochs with lowering the learning rate when validation accuracy doesn't improve.
-I'll come back to this when I'll have more GPU hours.